 DIY Easy Barrel Train

+All Aboard!!
 What kid doesn’t love a train!
 Barrel trains are always the hit of the party and no one (including big kids like myself) can resist riding in them!
 They’re great for any kind of party or even parades and they offer endless hours of entertainment for everyone!
 You can pull barrel trains with just about anything including lawnmowers, 4-wheelers, golf carts, side-by-sides, and the list goes on!

 This barrel train that I built is super easy to make and anyone can have a whole train put together, from start to finish, in just one afternoon!